SystemsApproach/ops/monitor.rst

 the job of the metrics monitoring stack is to collect, archive, visualize, and optionally analyze this data.

-Logs are the qualitative data that is generated whenever an unusual event occurs.
+Logs are the qualitative data that is generated whenever a noteworthy event occurs.
 This information can be used to identify problematic operating conditions (i.e., it may trigger an alert), but more commonly, it is used to troubleshoot problems after they have been